Support for health professionals.

 • Orientation & Mobility Specialists work with people to identify personal mobility goals to be safe and independent accessing their community, using public transport, crossing roads and more.

 • Acquired Brain Injury Mobility Specialists work with people who have experienced vision loss after a brain injury.
-There is a focus on maximising the use of residual vision for safe and independent mobility, whilst also developing strategies to manage cognitive changes that may affect mobility.
+There is a focus on maximising the use of residual vision for safe and independent mobility, while also developing strategies to manage cognitive changes that may affect mobility.

 • Orthoptists specialise in low vision and can assist people to understand their visual condition and identify appropriate equipment or strategies for using their functional vision.